mgrebenets/mgrebenets.github.io/_posts/2015-02-01-bamboo-ci-server-on-osx.md

 Next select Custom Installation option.
 Have a look at Base URL, make sure the IP address is correct.
 Also this is a good moment to pause and double check that your future Bamboo server has a static IP address allocated.
 This will become really important when dealing with remote agents.
 Leave the rest unchanged and click Continue.

 Select Embedded database option.
 It is recommended to use other DB setup for production system.
-I might refine the article later to include setup details for PostgreSQL DB.
+I might refine the article later to include setup details for PostgreSQL database.

-Next choose to create a new Bamboo home, configure your username.
+Next, choose to create a new Bamboo home, configure your username.
 Give it some time and you will be able to create your first build plan.

 ## Launch Agent

 Now it's time to make sure Bamboo start automatically when build box restarts.
 As mentioned in [this article]({% post_url  2015-02-01-mobile-ci-daemon-vs-agent %}) recommended way is to use Launch Agent.
 Start by enabling automatic login for bamboo user in System Preferences.

 Next create `com.atlassian.bamboo.plist` in `/Users/bamboo/Library/LaunchAgents`.
-Do it as bamboo user to avoid messing up with permissions.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>